catman325/notebookforcaster/README.md

 ![Screenshot 2020-11-05 at 10 15 33 PM](https://user-images.githubusercontent.com/73791314/98322024-77d5b280-1fb4-11eb-9766-29f658121a43.png)
 ### Reflection
 I learned that filet will round edges.
-Productivity: I am doing alot of work on my engineering this week
+Productivity: I am doiong alot of work on my engineering this week.

 ---

 ## Tire

 ### Description
+Inner diameter is 80mm.
+Outer diameter is 100mm width is 20mm

 ### Evidence